Skip to contents

 Direct download

-Like all data sets in this package, this data set is publicly available for download in the following formats: R, MS Excel, Apache Feather, Apache Parquet, SPSS, SAS, and Stata.
+Like all data sets in this package, this data set is publicly available for download in the following formats: R, MS Excel, Apache Feather, Apache Parquet, SPSS, and Stata.
 Please visit our website for the download links.
 The actual files are of course available on our GitHub repository.

 Examples